oss-review-toolkit/ort/docs/getting-started.md

 The `evaluation-result.yml` file can now be used as input for the reporter to generate human-readable reports and open source notices.

-For example, to generate a static HTML report, WebApp report and an open source notice by package, use:
+For example, to generate a static HTML report, WebApp report, and an open source notice by package, use:

 ```bash
 cli/build/install/ort/bin/ort report